Axentro/Axentro/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 ## Checklist
-- [ ] You've tried with the latest version of SushiChain
+- [ ] You've tried with the latest version of Axentro
 - [ ] You've confirmed this issue is not a duplicate

 ## Description